Nine tips to prepare for Kira

-If you receive notifications from your email, social media, games, or other apps, please turn them off temporarily before starting Kira.
-Be sure to disable notifications your computer, phone, watch, or any other devices you may own!
+If you receive notifications from your email, social media, games, or other apps, please turn them off temporarily before starting Kira in order to avoid unnecessary distractions.
+Be sure to disable notifications on your computer, phone, watch, or any other devices you may own!

 3. Choose comfortable, appropriate attire

 In most cases, we recommend choosing business casual attire -- such as a dress shirt, blouse, sweater, or long sleeve top -- to complete your Kira assessment or interview.
 You can read more recommendations in our 'What to wear' article.

 If you've been invited to Kira, you may have built-in practice questions on your Check In page, which you can complete an unlimited number of times.
 If you haven't been invited to Kira yet, use your computer's camera and record yourself completing common interview questions, such as:

 - “Tell us about yourself.”